 It’s because stories will never be completely original, but the writer is always original.

 Case study: people have done the ‘chosen one’ trope millions of times.
-From Harry Potter to the Pevensie kids, people eat up these daring kids who were ‘born to save the world’.
+From Harry Potter to the Pevensie kids, people eat up these daring children who were ‘born to save the world’.

-For us authors out there, I know we are kind of tearing our hair out every time we see this tope over again and again.
+For us authors out there, I know we are kind of tearing our hair out every time we see this trope over again and again.
 However, why do we flip to the cover of a book and when we see “this young child who was destined to save this dying country, is the only one who can defeat the villain and bring every back to order” we put it on our bucket list.
 There are two reasons.
-One, if done well, the chosen one trope can be totally awesome!
+One, if done well, the ‘chosen one’ trope can be totally awesome!